Skip to main content

 Frequently Asked Questions

 Q: When is component replacement preferable to system replacement?
-A: Component replacement makes sense when the system is less than 10-12 years old, other major components are healthy, and total repair costs are less than 50% of replacement value.
-However, I always consider the customer’s long-term plans, energy efficiency goals, and reliability needs.
-Sometimes replacing a major component in an aging system just delays the inevitable.
+A: If your system is less than 10-12 years old, the other major components look healthy, and the total repair costs are under 50% of what a new system would cost.
+But I also factor in your plans.
+If you’re selling the house next year, a repair might make sense even on an older system.
+If you’re staying put for 15 years, sometimes replacing a major component in a 14-year-old system just delays the inevitable.

 Q: What warranty coverage comes with professional component replacement?
-A: Professional replacement includes manufacturer parts warranty (1-10 years depending on the component) plus our labor warranty (typically 1-2 years on installation workmanship).
-The key difference is that professional installation ensures warranty coverage—improper installation voids manufacturer warranties.
+A: Parts carry the manufacturer warranty, which ranges from 1 to 10 years depending on the component and brand.
+We add our own labor warranty, typically 1-2 years on workmanship.
+The big thing is that professional installation keeps the manufacturer warranty valid.
+Improper installation voids it, and I’ve seen homeowners find that out the hard way.

 Take Action: Schedule Professional Component Service

-Ready for expert component replacement that lasts?
-Call (940) 390-5676 for professional component diagnosis and replacement.
-Schedule your assessment at jupitairhvac.com/contact.
-Ask about our comprehensive component replacement warranties and service packages.
-Get started with complete system evaluation and professional repair planning.
+Ready for component replacement that actually lasts?
+Call (940) 390-5676 for professional diagnosis and replacement.
+Or schedule your assessment at jupitairhvac.com/contact.
+We warranty our work and we stand behind it.

 Professional Component Service Coverage